SteveFroehlich/kernelofquantum/README.md

 If you are interested in contributing you can copy some of the existing pages source and create pages for other content or add problems to existing pages by sending a pull request.

+## Building
+The main thing that needs to be build is the dependency tree of the modules which is done using pip, pipdeptree, setup.py and requirements.txt.
+Each module has a __init__.py and a setup.py to define the module.
+The setup.py defines the module name and dependencies it has.
+The requirements.txt lists all the modules that are available an the order with which they should be installed. pipdeptree is assumed to be installed on the system.
+To generate the dependency tree:

+0. create a virtual env to isolate this project. (https://www.pythonforbeginners.com/basics/how-to-use-python-virtualenv)
+1. ```$ pip install requirements.txt```
+2. ```$ pip install pipdeptree```
+3. ```$ pipdeptree```

+which will generate the dependency tree.